TheShiveshNetwork/kernel-panic/MIGRATE-DATA.md

 }
 ```

-NOTE: The module gets the name from the json object and this name will become the collection name in mongodb database
+IMPORTANT: The module gets the name from the json object and this name will become the collection name in mongodb database

 ## Run Script